Toltec Mounds Archeological State Park – Scott, AR

-As we always, we research to see what there is to do at any of our destinations.
+As always, we research to see what there is to do at any of our destinations.
 We actually found this little excursion from a pamphlet we picked up at the Arkansas Welcome Center.

 Back in the late 1840’s, Gilbert Knapp owned a piece of land that had these large ‘mounds’ on his property.
 At first, he thought they were associated with the Toltec People of Mexico however, in the 1880’s, his theory was proven wrong.
 They were identified as being built by North American Indians instead.

 More than a century ago, sixteen mounds stood with an earthen embankment wall.
 Today, eighteen mound locations have been identified.
-Unfortunately, over the past 150 years, farming activities destroyed nearly all of the mounds and embankment wall.
+Unfortunately, over the past 150 years, farming activities destroyed nearly all of the Toltec Mounds and embankment wall.
 It took until 1975 for the Arkansas State Government to step in to buy the land and consecrate it as protected.

 Due the lack of records, no one really knew who actually built them.
 Archeologists have dated these mounds from 650 AD to 1050 AD and named them the Plum Bayou Culture.
 Plum Bayou refers to the name of the local stream.
-For unknown reasons, the site was abandoned around 1050 AD.
+For unknown reasons, the site was abandoned around 1050 A.D.

 We also studied the Griggs Canoe that was dug out of Cypress.